 He was a graduate of Harvard University and the University of Virginia Law School.
 He lived in Hyannis Port, Massachusetts, with his wife Vicki.
-He is survived by her and their five children Kara, Edward Jr., and Patrick Kennedy, and Curran and Caroline Raclin, and his sister Jean Kennedy Smith.
+At the time of his passing, he was survived by her and their five children Kara, Edward Jr., and Patrick Kennedy, and Curran and Caroline Raclin, and his sister Jean Kennedy Smith.

 Hometown: Hyannis Port